Nuclear power in space

-Nuclear power in space is the use of nuclear power in outer space, typically either small fission systems or radioactive decay for electricity or heat.
-Another use is for scientific observation, as in a Mössbauer spectrometer.
-The most common type is a radioisotope thermoelectric generator, which has been used on many space probes and on crewed lunar missions.
-Small fission reactors for Earth observation satellites, such as the TOPAZ nuclear reactor, have also been flown.
-A radioisotope heater unit is powered by radioactive decay and can keep components from becoming too cold to function, potentially over a span of decades.
+Nuclear power in space is the use of nuclear power onboard spacecraft, for electricity, heat, or propulsion.
+The most common type is a radioisotope thermoelectric generator (RTG), which has been used on satellites, space probes and on the crewed Apollo missions to the Moon.
+Small nuclear fission reactors for Earth satellites have also been flown, by the Soviet US-A program and American SNAP-10A.
+Radioisotope heater units (RHU) are also used to prevent components from becoming too cold to function.